OpenHestia/demeter/README.md

 - We also need some storage for user-specific context, history, and data.
 - We'll need a web app wrapping the application.
 - If I want to use LLava or another VLM to do image-based generation, we'll need some hosting for that as well.

+## Organization
+- oracle_dev: This folder contains on-device prototyping files for the Demeter Oracle (the RAG)
+- oracle_azfunc: Azure function servince the Demeter Oracle.